The exciting convenience experienced in online schools isn’t free from varying challenges.

 - Examine how they respond to questions.
 Do they passionately answer them?

-- Pay attention to students that ask questions and answers politely; be their friend
+- Pay attention to students that ask questions and answer politely; be their friend

 9. Treat it like a traditional Class